 Students will practice integrative habits of mind by engaging research questions and issues that demand multidisciplinary thinking, including dialogue with biblical and theological understanding.
 In particular, students will:

-- Demonstrate creative, effective, and sophisticated abilities in listening, speaking, writing, and visual communication - Develop effective quantitative and qualitative reasoning - Engage, interpret, and respond to complex texts and problems - Practice effective use of electronic tools and technology in communication and research
+- Demonstrate creative and effective abilities in listening, speaking, writing, and visual communication - Develop effective quantitative and qualitative reasoning - Engage, interpret, and respond to complex texts and problems - Practice effective use of technology in communication and research

 4. Live Responsibly